JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Urantia_Papers_on_Finite_Reality.md

 - Our knowing of the Supreme
 - Our achievement of the perfection, harmony, and unanimity of our wills such that the desire to do the Father’s will is supreme in our souls and dominant over our minds.

 Having attained that desirable state, we qualify to become “as one” with the Father-Spirit within, and thus move on from our mortal limitations towards the potentials of a transcendent spirit existence.
-From that time onwards our concepts of “reality,” finite or transcendent, may be expected to undergo advances that are beyond our current capacity to comprehend. (see [UB 130:4.3](/en/The_Urantia_Book/130#p4_3))
+From that time onwards our concepts of “reality,” finite or transcendent, may be expected to undergo advances that are beyond our current capacity to comprehend. (see <a id="a80_370"></a>[UB 130:4.3](/en/The_Urantia_Book/130#p4_3))

 ## External links